Wood Finish Options for Doors

 EuroFinish by Osmo

-Osmo hardwax oil is our preferred finish for all doors - from interior sliding barn doors to large garage doors.
+Osmo hardwax oil is our preferred wood finish option for all doors - from interior sliding barn doors to large garage doors.
 It is a European hardwax oil, a superior finishing system for real wood products that can be use interior and exterior.
 It is hand-rubbed into the wood to provide a smooth, rich finish.

-Not only is Osmo the most affordable clear finish option we offer, it also combines the advantages of both penetrating and surface protecting finishes.
+Not only is Osmo the most affordable clear wood finish option we offer, it also combines the advantages of both penetrating and surface protecting finishes.
 This gives it an advantage over urethane or traditional oil finishes.
 With the conditioning benefits of penetrating oils and the protection of a durable wax surface, it provides a breathable, smooth exterior that gives you the best of both worlds.

 Osmo is all-natural, derived from plant-based oils and waxes.
 Ideal for application in any room, this non-toxic finish has been tested and approved in Europe for children’s toys.